 - SSR2 Recommendation 22.1 recommends putting together and publishing a list of statistics and metrics that reflect the operational status of services (root zone, gTLD, IANA registries).
-This recommendation was prioritized as P4 and moved to in progress as there is data collected on key systems and services.
-ICANN org currently plans to create a new webpage in context of the Information Transparency Initiative to feature this information. - Listed by the community group as a P1 in FY23, SSR2 Recommendation 23.2 recommends developing a consensus plan for future root DNSKEY algorithm rollovers, working with root zone partners and using lessons learned from the 2018 rollover.
+This recommendation was prioritized as P4 and while it is in progress as there is data collected on key systems and services, ICANN org is currently redesigning the implementation for this recommendation.
+Updated plans will now be circulated in Q2 2024. - Listed by the community group as a P1 in FY23, SSR2 Recommendation 23.2 recommends developing a consensus plan for future root DNSKEY algorithm rollovers, working with root zone partners and using lessons learned from the 2018 rollover.
 ICANN understands IANA plans to implement a similar approach to the 2018 root zone key signing key rollover, namely the convening of a community effort to develop recommendations that will inform the parameters associated with root zone algorithm rollovers.
 A subsequent project would execute algorithm rollovers consistent with the recommendations produced by this activity.
-A vendor was selected to facilitate the development of the requirements in Q3 2022.
+A vendor was selected to facilitate the development of the requirements and assist the design team.
+The design team and ICANN subject matter experts determined that the scope of work would be larger than originally planned.
+For this reason it was estimated that the consensus plan for future Root DNSKEY Algorithm Rollover would be published in Q4 2023.
+While in Q2 2023, the project team was on track to have the draft document out for public comment still within the same quarter, it was determined that additional rounds of review were needed.
+A public comment proceeding was opened on the Draft Report of the Root Zone DNSSEC Algorithm Rollover Study on 19